UPPMAX/uppmax_intro_day_1/docs/sessions/ides.md

 ## Why?

-If you want to do software development on Rackham, an IDE will help
+If you want to do software development on Pelle, an IDE will help

 ## Exercises

-### Exercise 1: use an IDE on Rackham
+### Exercise 1: use an IDE on Pelle

 Use [the UPPMAX documentation](http://docs.uppmax.uu.se/) for help.

-- Search for the procedure on how to use an IDE on Rackham
+- Search for the procedure on how to use an IDE on Pelle

 ???- question "Answer"

-    You can find these at <https://docs.uppmax.uu.se/software/ides_on_rackham/>
+    You can find these at <https://docs.uppmax.uu.se/software/ides_on_pelle/>

-- Follow that procedure to start an IDE on Rackham
+- Follow that procedure to start an IDE on Pelle